enguehard/enguehard.tf/content/research/salt-tax/index.md

 slides:
 ---
-**PRELIMINARY AND INCOMPLETE VERSION:** A Historical Geographic Information System of the Grandes Gabelles in Early Modern France.
+**PRELIMINARY AND INCOMPLETE VERSION:**

+A Historical Geographic Information System of the Grandes Gabelles in Early Modern France.

-**Abstract** This note presents the development of a parish-level historical geographic information system (GIS) for the seventeenth-century French salt tax system of the gabelles based using an original manuscript map collection from 1665: Sanson's \textit{Atlas des gabelles}.
+**Abstract** This note presents the development of a parish-level historical geographic information system (GIS) for the seventeenth-century French salt tax system of the gabelles based using an original manuscript map collection from 1665: Sanson's *Atlas des gabelles*.
 In addition, it offers a detailed account of the tax system and provides international comparisons to contextualize its significance.